 The impressive Haji Ali is both a mosque and a tomb.
 Haji Ali built in 1431 by the Sufi and merchant Pir Haji Ali Shah Bukhari.
 Haji Ali also buried in the tomb located in the mosque.
 The mosque is only accessible with a very narrow walkway.
 Because of the mosque located over the ocean.

 If you get tired with people and crowd you can relax with the locals on the beaches of Juhu and Marine.
 Watching the sunset could be a great experience here.
 You will also find various local food and drinks.
 Roasted corn on the cob, pani puri, bhel puri and pav bhaji are the nice ones.

 Imagine a very big and public washing machine.
 Mahalaxmi Dhobi Ghat is something like that.
 Massive open-air laundry services are offered in here.
 Dirty clothes from all over the Mumbai is brought here and washes with hand.
 You will see the man called “dhobis” (washerman) working really hard.

 Kala Ghoda Art Precinct

-Kala Ghoda is the cultural centre of Mumbai and means Black Horse which is a statue once located in here.
+Kala Ghoda is the cultural center of Mumbai and means Black Horse which is a statue once located here.
 You will find very nice pavement galleries and cultural spaces in Kala Ghoda.
 Every year in February nine-day long Kala Ghoda Arts Festival held.